replicatedhq/replicated-docs/docs/enterprise/troubleshooting-an-app.md

 1. (Optional) Click **Download bundle** to download the support bundle.
 You can send the bundle to your vendor for assistance.

-## Creating a Support Bundle Using the CLI
+## Generating a Bundle Using the CLI

 You can generate a support bundle using the CLI instead of the admin console.
-For example, if an installation fails when you are using an embedded KURL cluster to install the Replicated admin console or upload the application, the admin console may not be available.
+For example, the admin console may not be available if you are using a Kubernetes installer (embedded installer) and the installation fails.

-### Prerequisite: Install the Support Bundle Plugin
+### Prerequisite

-The `support-bundle` kubectl plugin is required to generate a support bundle.
+The `support-bundle` binary (a kubectl plugin) is required to generate a support bundle.
+Install or update the binary before generating a support bundle using the CLI.

 To install the plugin, do one of the following actions: